Crime and the legal system

 These rights also apply to incarcerated persons in South Africa.
 As such, Section 35 of the Constitution safeguards the prisoners’ rights, guaranteeing fair treatment, the right to challenge detention, consult legal advisors, and receive medical care when needed.

 Those unable to afford legal representation (e.g., prisoners) can access assistance through Legal Aid South Africa.
-Alternatively, you can access pro bono legal services coordinated by the Legal Practice Council.
+Alternatively, you can use pro bono legal services coordinated by the Legal Practice Council.
 Some lawyers may handle civil lawsuits on a contingency basis.
 This means they provide services without upfront fees and only get paid if the case is successful.

 Filing an appeal